J. Jayalalithaa: Illness, death and reactions

 On 22 September 2016, Jayalalithaa was admitted to Apollo Hospitals in Chennai, as she was suffering from an infection and acute dehydration.
 Her official duties were handed over to her minister O. Panneerselvam on 12 October 2016, though she continued to remain as the chief minister of the state.
 She was also said to be suffering from a severe pulmonary infection and septicaemia, which were cured.
 On 4 December 2016, she was re-admitted to the intensive care unit after suffering a cardiac arrest around 16:45 on the evening.
 The hospital released a press statement stating that her condition was "very critical" and that she was on life support.
 On 5 December 2016, the hospital announced her death around 23:30 and she became the first female chief minister to die in office in India.

 Government of India declared a one-day national mourning with the national flag in all government buildings flying at half-mast.
-While a seven-day state mourning from 6 to 12 December 2016 was observed by Government of Tamil Nadu, also three day state mourning from 6 to 8 December 2016 were observed by Government of Kerala and the Government of Puducherry.
-One day state mourning on 6 December 2016 was observed by Government of Karnataka,Government of Bihar,Government of West Bengal,Government of Punjab,Government of Uttarakhand and Government of Goa.
+While a seven-day state mourning from 6 to 12 December 2016 was observed by Government of Tamil Nadu, also three-day state mourning from 6 to 8 December 2016 were observed by Government of Kerala and the Government of Puducherry.
+One day state mourning on 6 December 2016 was observed by Government of Karnataka, Government of Bihar, Government of West Bengal, Government of Punjab, Government of Uttarakhand and Government of Goa.
 President Pranab Mukherjee, Prime Minister Narendra Modi, Union Ministers, Several State Chief Ministers, Political leaders and Film fraternity Condoled and paid last tributes on her demise.
 Her body was kept in state at her residence Veda Nilayam in Poes Garden until the wee hours of 6 December 2016 and later at Rajaji Hall for public to pay their tribute.
 Her last rites were performed on the evening of 6 December 2016 and she was buried at the northern end of the Marina Beach in Chennai in a sandalwood casket engraved with "Puratchi Thalaivi Selvi J Jayalalithaa", near the grave of her mentor M. G. Ramachandran at the MGR Memorial.

 The US and several other countries sent condolences.
-American Ambassador Richard Verma, French Ambassador Alexandre Ziegler, Canadian High Commissioner to India Nadir Patel, Sri Lankan President Maithripala Sirisena, Sri Lankan Prime Minister Ranil Wickremesinghe, Former Sri Lankan president Mahinda Rajapaksa, Singapore Foreign Affairs Minister Vivian Balakrishnan and Malaysian Indian Congress Party Mourned her death.
+American Ambassador Richard Verma, Chinese Ambassador Luo Zhaohui, French Ambassador Alexandre Ziegler, Canadian High Commissioner to India Nadir Patel, Nepal President Bidya Devi Bhandari, Nepal Prime Minister Pushpa Kamal Dahal, Bangladesh Foreign Minister Abul Hassan Mahmood Ali, Sri Lankan President Maithripala Sirisena, Sri Lankan Prime Minister Ranil Wickremesinghe, Former Sri Lankan president Mahinda Rajapaksa, Turkish Ambassador Burak Akçapar, Turkmenistan Deputy Foreign Minister Berdyniyaz Matiyev, Singapore Foreign Affairs Minister Vivian Balakrishnan and Malaysian Indian Congress Party Mourned her death.
 Then Malaysian Prime Minister Najib Razak also sent his condolences.

 The News of Jayalalithaa's demise was covered by International Media.

 On 11 December 2016, the AIADMK said that over 470 party workers died, 'shocked' by Jayalalithaa's demise, and announced a solatium of Rs 300,000 to each of their families.